apache/incubator-airflow/contribute/CONTRIBUTE-CODE.rst

     --constraint "https://raw.githubusercontent.com/apache/airflow/constraints-master/constraints-3.6.txt"

-As of apache-airflow 1.10.12 it is also possible to use constraints directly from GitHub using specific tag/hash name.
+As of Airflow 1.10.12, it is also possible to use constraints directly from GitHub using specific tag/hash name.
 We tag commits working for particular release with constraints-<version> tag.
-So for example fixed valid constraints 1.10.12 can be used by using ``constraints-1.10.12`` tag:
+For example, fixed valid constraints 1.10.12 can be used by using ``constraints-1.10.12`` tag:

 .. code-block:: bash